 Finally, you will input bank account information.
 Funds you receive through GitHub go to Open Source Collective’s bank account, so they can credit the money to your Collective’s budget on Open Collective.

 After that, you should be all set! ✌️😎

-The standard Open Collective and Open Source Collective fees apply to funds raised via GitHub Sponsors: 10% total.
-There are also payment processing fees from Stripe.
+The standard Open Collective and Open Source Collective fees apply to funds raised via GitHub Sponsors: 10%.
 GitHub does not charge a fee.

 Confusingly, GitHub and Open Collective use the word "organization" to mean two different things.

 On GitHub, you need to create an Organization to use Sponsors for your project.

 On Open Collective, you need to create a Collective for your project (Organizations on Open Collective are a different profile type, for companies who sponsors open source projects, i.e. for paying money out not accepting money).